Cryptnox-Software/cryptnoxpro/README.rst

 `Interactive Mode <#interactive-mode>`_ by starting without any arguments or options.
 The later will also start if the executable is called from a GUI, like Windows Explorer.

+Exit input
+^^^^^^^^^^

+Whenever an input is requested from the user: PIN or PUK code or any other information, the command execution can be exited with the keyword ``exit``.
+When this is used the command stops the execution.

+To not overcrowd the interface this is not mentioned when information is requested by the CLI.

 Development environment
 -----------------------